O'Connor & Associates

-O'Connor & Associates was a Chicago-based options trading firm, with a particular emphasis on financial derivatives.
-The firm was founded in 1977 by Edmund J O'Connor and his brother William O`Connor.
-In 1992, O'Connor & Associates was acquired by Swiss Bank Corporation.
+O'Connor & Associates ("O'Connor") was a Chicago-based options trading firm, with a particular emphasis on financial derivatives.
+Through a series of acquisitions, it later became a distinct alternative investment platform with hedge funds, private credit and commodities, operating under UBS and subsequently under Cantor Fitzgerald.

+O'Connor was founded in 1977 by mathematician Michael Greenbaum, Edmund J. O'Connor and his brother William F. O'Connor.
+In 1992, the firm was acquired by Swiss Bank Corporation.
 The acquisition was part of Swiss Bank's efforts to expand its options trading capabilities in the United States.
-At the time of the acquisition, O'Connor & Associates had over 500 employees and was one of the largest options trading firms in the world.
+At the time of the acquisition, O'Connor had over 500 employees and was one of the largest options trading firms in the world.

-After the acquisition, O'Connor & Associates continued to operate as a subsidiary of Swiss Bank Corporation.
+After the acquisition, O'Connor continued to operate as a subsidiary of Swiss Bank Corporation.
 In 1998, Swiss Bank Corporation merged with Union Bank of Switzerland to form UBS.
-As part of the merger, O'Connor & Associates was integrated into UBS's investment banking division.
-The firm continued to operate as UBS O'Connor.
+As part of the merger, O'Connor was then integrated into UBS's investment banking division as UBS O'Connor, evolving to become a multi-strategy hedge fund manager, managing $11 billion at its peak; it later became a part of UBS Asset Management.

-UBS O'Connor

-As a result of the merger, UBS O'Connor now operates as a hedge fund, which is a distinct investment area within UBS Asset Management with complete independence in regard to investment decision-making.
-The business' capabilities cover a range of investment strategies, which seek to achieve risk-adjusted absolute returns with low correlation to most major asset classes and traditional investment benchmarks.

-O'Connor's capabilities cover a wide range of investment programs, which seek to achieve attractive risk-adjusted absolute returns with low correlation to most major asset classes and traditional investment benchmarks.
-In the new position, Blake Hiltabrand will be heading the company's global operations, while Bernard Ahkong and Casey Talbot will be the co-CIOs for the company's flagship Global Multi-Strategy portfolio.

-O'Connor managed $11 billion in hedge fund strategies as of June 1, 2022.
+In May 2025, UBS reached an agreement to sell O'Connor to Cantor Fitzgerald.
+The hedge fund platform now operates under Cantor Fitzgerald's asset management division as O'Connor Alternative Investments.

 History

+Foundation and early years

-O'Connor was founded in 1977 by mathematician Michael Greenbaum and was named for Edmund (Ed) and Williams (Bill) O'Connor.
+O'Connor was founded in 1977 by mathematician Michael Greenbaum, with the support of Edmund and William O'Connor.
 The O'Connor brothers had made a fortune trading grain on the Chicago Board of Trade and founded First Options, a clearing house.
 The O'Connors provided Greenbaum, who had run risk management for First Options, with the capital to start his own firm.

 SBC had established a strategic relationship with O'Connor, which was the largest market maker in the financial options exchanges in the U.S., beginning in 1988.
 O'Connor had been looking to partner with a larger financial institution.
 O'Connor entered into a currency joint venture with SBC, in 1989, that proved to be the first step towards a sale of O'Connor to SBC.

 Following a 1992 merger, O'Connor was combined with SBC's money market, capital market, and currency market activities to form a globally integrated capital markets and treasury operation.
 A number of O'Connor executives were brought into key positions within Swiss Bank.